stac-utils/stactools/stactools_aster/README.md

-# stactools_planet
+# stactools_aster

-A subpackage of stactools for working with Planet data.
+A subpackage of stactools for working with ASTER L1T data.